Cleveland Clinic logo

 Yellow Tongue

 Yellow tongue is discoloration of your tongue due to the buildup of dead skin cells.
 Most of the time, it’s the result of poor oral hygiene.
-People who use tobacco products or take certain medications are more likely to develop yellow tongue.
+People who use tobacco products or take certain medications are also more likely to develop yellow tongue.
 In most cases, yellow tongue is harmless.
-Improved oral hygiene usually resolves the issue.
+Improved oral hygiene usually fixes the issue.

 Advertisement